DannyZee35/DannyZee35/README.md

 # Hi there, I'm Danial 👋

 I'm a passionate Full Stack Web Developer with a Bachelor's degree in Software Engineering from Capital University of Science and Technology.
-With over 3 years of experience working as a freelancer, I've had the privilege of collaborating on various projects and honing my skills across the stack.
+With over 3 years of experience, I've had the privilege of collaborating on various projects and honing my skills across the stack.

 # 💻 Technologies & Tools: